 Our classes are very much an integral part of our Stanford community.
 They sit alongside our main school and children across the school have a shared use of all our facilities.
 We recognise that children join our ARP because they would benefit from the learning environment that we offer which supports their autism needs but that our children and their families very much want to be a part of wider school life and therefore this is something we actively encourage and support.

 Each child will have the opportunity to integrate within the mainstream setting on a personalised basis, relevant to their needs and wellbeing.
 This is unique to each child and can include aspects of certain subjects or social events such as assemblies, trips or playtimes.
-Each timetable is carefully introduced and managed to support the child in succeeding.
+Each timetable is carefully introduced and managed to support the child to succeed.

 If you are interested in knowing more about our Specialist Provision or would like to arrange a visit please contact the office and ask for our ARP Lead Practitioners, Miss Garland and Miss Cookson, who will be happy to help.